 Director since July 2018

 Serves on the boards of the Business Council of Canada, Business Council of Alberta.
-Vice Chairman of the International Fertilizer Industry Association, Past Chair & current board member of The Fertilizer Institute.
+Vice Chairman of the International Fertilizer Industry Association.
+Past Chair and current board member of The Fertilizer Institute.
 Former Chair of Canpotex and on the boards of the Nutrients for Life Foundation and International Plant Nutrition Institute.
-President and Chief Executive Officer of Nutrien Ltd.
+Former President and Chief Executive Officer of Nutrien Ltd.

 Qualifications include 25 years of international business experience primarily in North and South America, Australia, Europe and Asia, as well as board experience.

-Corporate Director, Investment Committee, Audit Committee, Risk Committee, Governance Committee
+Corporate Director, Investment Strategy Committee, Audit Committee, Risk Committee, Human Resources and Compensation Committee

 Vancouver, British Columbia